Our key sustainability topics and current measures

 Decarbonisation strategy for Powered Two-Wheelers (PTWs) by 2050

-As an ACEM member at the level of KTM AG, we aim to offer drive solutions that contribute to the decarbonisation of transport.
+As an ACEM member at the KTM AG level, we are committed to provide propulsion solutions that contribute to the decarbonisation of transport.
 Electromobility in particular will play an essential role here, especially in urban environments.
 However, in market segments that are difficult to electrify, other solution approaches based on the combustion engine will also be important.

-We therefore share the ACEM strategy for decarbonisation, which is based on the goals of the European Green Deal and Climate Law, as well as the Sustainable and Smart Mobility Strategy of the European Commission.
-This strategy provides the guideline for our working on the key ESG topics of alternative drive technologies, pollutant emissions from vehicles and research & development in the ESG field of sustainable mobility.
+We therefore share the ACEM strategy for decarbonisation, which is aligned with the objectives of the European Green Deal and the Climate Change Act, as well as the Sustainable and Smart Mobility Strategy of the European Commission.
+This strategy provide us the guideline for addressing its key ESG topics of Alternative Drive Technologies, Pollutant Emissions from Vehicles and Research & Development in the ESG area of Sustainable Mobility.

 Alternative drive technologies (including electric mobility)

 Our goal is to bring products to market that meet the latest environmental standards and at the same time also offer a high level of additional benefit to the customer in terms of individual mobility.
 We want to combine these two topics in the best possible way and heavily promote the development of low-emission, low-noise vehicles such as e.g., the KTM SX-E or the KTM FREERIDE E series.
 For this task, KTM E-Technologies GmbH offers in-house e-mobility expertise, including the development of its own components.
 To ensure that electric mobility is adopted by a broader group of the population, we aim to raise awareness among our dealers and customers through regular interaction to facilitate the switch to electric two-wheelers.